Lake Perris: Flora and fauna

 Largemouth bass, bluegill, rainbow trout, channel catfish, black crappie, redear sunfish tend to be the primary focus of anglers.
 The trout usually only bite in the cooler months after the DFG plants.

 Day and night, hawks and owls are frequently seen hunting for prey.
 The bike trail offers an easy and convenient way to see some of the birds and other wildlife of Lake Perris.
 Early morning or dusk are the best times.
 Ranger-led hikes are conducted during the spring and early summer months.

 Most plants and animals at Lake Perris are well adapted to the hot, dry environment.
 Chamise leaves are tiny and waxy to minimize water loss due to evaporation.
 Some grasses and wildflowers rush from bloom to seed in just a few short weeks and are able to complete their life cycle within the brief wet season.
 Kangaroo rats are so well adapted to dry environments that they seldom drink water, and manage to extract the moisture they need directly from their food.

 The plants and animals of Perris Valley have changed considerably over the last two hundred years due to human activity, but its natural history can be intriguing.

 Recreation

 There are many recreational activities allowed on, in, and around Lake Perris and in the State Recreation Park.
 Guided hikes are offered on the trail around the lake, and several camping sites are located near the lake side.
-The lake is open for boating from 6:00 am to 6:30 pm from Thursday to Monday.
+The lake is open for boating from 6:00 am to 6:00 pm daily during the summer.
 Other activities include fishing, picnicking, horse-back riding, swimming (in designated areas), and rock climbing.
 The park also hosts the annual Big Rock Triathlon at sprint and Olympic distances.
 There is also a museum on the park grounds.